 Why diversification is a big challenge for business owners

 The qualities required make for great entrepreneurs, but may not be as well suited to taking a balanced view of wealth planning.
 Take the focus on a single goal, for example.
-Business owners tend to hold their wealth in just one or two assets – usually their business and their home(s).
+The wealth of business owners tends to be concentrated in just one or two assets – usually their business and their home and property.
 From a focus perspective, this makes sense.
-Why devote your life to your business if you’re not willing to ‘eat your own lunch’?
+Why devote your life to your business if you’re not fully committed to it?
 Business owners often believe they can achieve a far better return on investment than any wealth manager – and some of them are right.

 Business owners may also be over-confident.
-This can lead them to underestimate risk and fail to see the value in diversification.
+This can lead them to underestimate risk and fail to see value in diversification.

 There are also liquidity considerations.
 A company owner who needs money at short notice may not be able to sell part of the business rapidly to raise liquidity; bringing in new sources of funding takes time.
-It makes sense to have alternative options available through personal wealth planning to ensure that the business isn’t at risk of being compromised by personal finance considerations.
+It makes sense to have alternative options available through personal wealth planning to ensure that the business is not at risk of being compromised by personal finance considerations.

 Lifestyle will also play a role.
 Company owners who have worked extremely long hours for many years to build a viable business may wish to start enjoying some of the wealth they have created.
-This would prompt a shift in focus from wealth creation to wealth preservation, which might necessitate a change in financial planning strategy.
+This would prompt a shift in focus from wealth creation to wealth preservation, and might necessitate a change in financial planning strategy.

 Building a business to last